Follow this tutorial to start signing everything.

 What is Mirth Connect

-In the rack-docker
+rack-docker

 repository there is a Docker compose file called mirth-connect-rack-compose-sample.yaml